chill04/Quiz_Creator/README.md

 input questions/answers, use the HTML sidebar to name it and call the functions to create the quiz.

 The script has 11 functions:
+onOpen() - Adds app to Toolbar showCreatorSidebar() - Opens app sidebar formatSheet() - Adds formatting to Sheet, to identify columns returnValues() - Reads data from GoogleSheet createMultipleSolutions() - Creates answer arrays addQuestionToQuiz() - Adds questions, one by one, to quiz *This does most of the work createTheQuiz() - Creates the GoogleForm, sets form settings formEntry() - Takes user information from the sidebar testFormEntry() - For testing; pretends information is being sent from sidebar showAlert() - After form is created, creates a success popup openUrl() - Links user to the newly created form